Jakarta metropolitan area: Economy

-Nowadays, the role of the Jakarta metropolitan area in the national economy is still dominant although the decentralisation policy has been implemented since the political reforms in 1998.
+Today, the role of the Jakarta metropolitan area in the national economy is still dominant although the decentralisation policy has been implemented since the political reforms in 1998.
 The region accounts for 25.52% of total national gross domestic product and 42.8% to the total GDP of Java in 2010.
 Central Jakarta, South Jakarta and Bekasi have respectively accounted for 4.14%; 3.78% and 2.11% of total national GDP.
 There are three dominant sectors which have a high contribution to the total Jakarta metropolitan area's GDP comprising: industrial sector (28.36%), financial sector (20.66%) as well as trade, hotel and restaurant sectors (20.24%).
 Based on the contribution of each sector to the total national GDP in 2010, Jakarta metropolitan area contributed 41.87% for the finance sector, 33.1% for construction and building, as well as 30.86% for transportation.

 Prime business and commercial centres include the "Golden Triangle" in central Jakarta.
 There are Indonesia's premier financial centre, SCBD, Mega Kuningan, Rasuna Epicentrum as well as along Jalan Jenderal Sudirman, Jalan M.H.
-Thamrin, Jalan Jenderal Gatot Subroto and Jalan HR Rasuna Said.
+Thamrin, Jalan Jenderal Gatot Subroto and Jalan H.R.
+Rasuna Said.
 The Golden Triangle is also known to expatriates and locals as a lifestyle centre of the metropolis.
 There are countless high-end boutiques, fine restaurants, coffee shops and malls.
 Kelapa Gading is the newest business district, lifestyle centre and residential areas, located in the north-eastern part of Jakarta.
 It has several bars and entertainment places that open up until late at night.

 The development of large scale residential areas and industrial parks in the Jakarta metropolitan area has been induced by infrastructure development, especially toll roads and railways.
 The Jakarta metropolitan area has been built industrial estate in the outskirts, mainly in Cikarang, home to a dozen industrial estates with more than 2,500 industrial companies.
 The Cikarang industrial estate occupied a total land area of about 11,000 hectares and became the largest concentration of manufacturing activities in Southeast Asia.
 Many foreign companies are located in the Cikarang industrial estate, such as from Japan, South Korea, China, Singapore and United States.

 Transportation

 The region is partly defined by the areas from which people commute into the city.
 All municipality and regencies have access to toll road and rail service.
-At present public transport in Greater Jakarta consists of TransJakarta BRT, KRL Commuterline commuter rail, Jakarta LRT, Soekarno-Hatta Airport Rail Link, and Jakarta MRT.
-The transit system that is currently under construction is LRT Jabodebek.
-Jakarta LRT began operation by late 2019, and LRT Jabodebek is expected to open by March 2021.
+At present public transport in Greater Jakarta consists of TransJakarta BRT, KRL Commuterline commuter rail, Jakarta LRT, Soekarno–Hatta Airport Commuter Line, Jakarta MRT and Jabodebek LRT.
+Jakarta LRT began operation by late 2019, and Jabodebek LRT began operation by 28 August 2023.

-Air
+Aviation

 The Jakarta metropolitan area has two major airports, Soekarno Hatta International Airport, commonly known as Cengkareng Airport (CGK) and Halim Perdanakusuma International Airport (chiefly domestic).
 Pondok Cabe Airport in South Tangerang, owned by the state oil company Pertamina, is used for civilian and military airport.